nmpub96/Insurance_claim_risk_profile/README.md

 Key Insights Delivered
-A minority of claims drive a disproportionate share of losses Higher exposure tiers are associated with increased severity Behavioral flags strongly correlate with elevated fraud probability Risk distribution varies meaningfully by geographic region Business Impact
+A minority of claims drive a disproportionate share of losses Higher exposure tiers are associated with increased severity Behavioral flags strongly correlate with elevated fraud risk Risk distribution varies meaningfully by geographic region Business Impact
 This solution enables: